ilivieris/Glass_models/Portuguese/README.md

 ## Data
 ---

-The dataset concern a multi-class classification problem (CCV classes identification) contained in ``Data/_20220711-021643-GRE.txt``
+The data concern a multi-class classification problem (CCV classes identification) is contained in ``Data`` and can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1RR-jJdNzljYKxXqHVVaWPtogKpHv-8D7)